sonic-net/sonic-mgmt/ansible/roles/vm_set/files/mux_simulator.md

 ## Configuration
 The default TCP port that the mux simulator will be listening on is configurable by variable `mux_simulator_port` in [https://github.com/Azure/sonic-mgmt/blob/master/ansible/group_vars/all/variables](https://github.com/Azure/sonic-mgmt/blob/master/ansible/group_vars/all/variables).

-The mux simulator would be deployed to test server as a systemd server `mux-simulator` during `testbed-cli.sh add-topo`.
+The mux simulator would be deployed to test server as a systemd service `mux-simulator` during `testbed-cli.sh add-topo`.
 ```
 azure@str2-acs-serv-17:~$ sudo systemctl status mux-simulator
 ● mux-simulator.service - mux simulator